Above, Joan takes a short train of De-luxe coaching stock past the former shed building in July 2008.

-We are proud to say that these coaches are not ‘restored’ (looking at them closely will confirm this!).
+We are proud to say that most of these coaches are not ‘restored’ (looking at them closely will confirm this!).
 They are simply still doing what they were originally built to do.

 Over the winter of 2000/2001, a fifth coach was built by Justin Bell, similar to the four vintage examples, using two spare ‘Milnes’ bogies.
 This vehicle has since been adapted with air brakes and a section for passengers in wheelchairs.
 The Guard/Brake and Wheelchair De-Luxe carriage bringing up the rear of a train in July 2008.

 In November 2000, two small open passenger coaches and a bogie ballast wagon were acquired, together with parts for other small vehicles.
 These had been built originally for a private railway in Sussex.